roflecopter/openbci-session/README.md

 * to stop session just turn off board, pull out sd card and insert it into macbook
 * run sd_convert.py
 * script will list sd_dir files, and then tries to find session start information for that file from sqlite db.
 If nothing found default settings will be used.
-* as a result .BDF with raw ADC values and .CSV with uV values will be created inside 'data' directory (create it if is not exist before starting a session)
+* as a result .BDF and .CSV with uV for EEG and g for ACCEL values will be created inside 'data' directory (create it if is not exist before starting a session)
 * it is recommended to move .TXT file out of SD card to make it empty, and backup it somewhere else for possible re-processing in a future.
 * i didnt test scripts on windows / linux, but i assume that with no / little modifications they will work, because based on standard libraries.